Home Decluttering Tips: Kitchen, Office & Craft Room

 My brief stint at Williams-Sonoma only enabled my ‘problem’.
-So that said, my first order of business was to really examine all my kitchen tools and to aside all my favorite kitchen gadgets and cookbooks to protect them from the tsunami of the unclutter machine!!!
+So that said, my first order of business when I began to declutter the kitchen was to really examine all my kitchen tools and to set aside all my favorite kitchen gadgets and cookbooks to protect them from the tsunami of the unclutter machine!!!

 OK, so we’ve tackled our kitchens, let’s take our home decluttering tips to our offices and craft rooms.